General questions

 Late applications can only be made where an applicant has started an application in SmartyGrants prior to the closing date/time.

-If for some unforeseen reason you are not able to lodge your application on time, you must contact the Office of Sport at the earliest possible time and within one hour after the closing date/time.
+If for any reason you are not able to lodge your application on time, you must contact the Office of Sport within 1 hour after the closing date/time.

 A late application will only be considered where its acceptance would not compromise the integrity and competitiveness of the process.
-The final determination on whether a late application will be accepted will be made by the Grant Assessment Panel supported by an independent probity advisor.
+The final determination on whether a late application will be accepted will be made by.

 If any document is not available prior to the closing date/time and you would like to submit this for consideration you must contact infrastructuregrants@sport.nsw.gov.au to request late document submission and list the documents your request relates to.